Where the STEM jobs are

 "The most interesting project I’ve worked on so far was on the next generation composite engine."

-Aerospace Manufacturing Engineering Masters, University of West England
+Lara studied Aerospace Manufacturing Engineering Masters at the University of West England.

 My first placement was in the UK, working on engine fan technology in the civil aerospace market.